hybridgroup/artoo-digispark/README.md

 ```

 After installing the artoo-digispark gem run the following command to
-upload littlewire to the digispark, plug it in to a USB port when
+upload littlewire to the digispark, plug it to a USB port when
 prompted:

 ```